Lemon2311/MicroAPIgRESTion/README.md

     <script src="script.js"></script>
 </head>
 ```
+*notes for noobs: html, css, js files should be saved on the micropython device*
  - query parameters can be used by using {param} inside any of the html, css, js files like so:
 ```html
 <title>Hello, {name}`s World!</title>